aidan-bailey/Logic.jl/README.md

 While an imperative language at its core, functional techniques are complimented by the [multimethods](https://en.wikipedia.org/wiki/Multiple_dispatch) and [pattern matching](https://en.wikipedia.org/wiki/Pattern_matching).
 If Julia's inheritance is viewed as a tree, inner-nodes represent abstract types with leaves being concrete structs.
-Thus functionality is shared through composition rather than inheritance.
+Functionality is then shared through composition rather than inheritance.

 (WIP)